 It contains displays of a wide range of subjects, such as: history, science, art, all internationally and local.
 It also has a significant collection of extinct lifeforms, such as: two dinosaur skeletons, a cetiosaur and a plesiosaur.

 Sir David Attenborough opened a new room at the museum in 2011, where extinct marine reptiles were kept on display.
-For the Egyptian fans, the museum holds upto four Egyptian mummies and has a complete section devoted to Egyptology.
+For the Egyptian fans, The New Walk Museum and Art Gallery holds upto four Egyptian mummies and has a complete section devoted to Egyptology.

 An interesting aspect about this museum is that it holds the UK's largest collection of German Expressionist Art.
 Paintings by Paul Klee, George Baselitz, Wassily Kandinsky were smuggled out of Nazi Germany before the WWll and put up in the museum.